 James also co-owns Cushnoc Brewing Co. in downtown Augusta, Maine, a craft brewery and wood-fired pizza eatery.
 Skilled at navigating municipal, state, and federal liquor licensing for breweries, wineries, and distilleries, James has first-hand experience starting a food and beverage business.
 From corporate formation to licensing under Maine’s Bureau of Alcoholic Beverages and Lottery Operations to workplace and employment policies and procedures, James is well equipped to advice tomorrow’s brewers and chefs.

-With regard to municipal matters, Ben and James regularly advise towns and cities in matters relating to tax, land use/enforcement, zoning, real estate, town meeting and election procedures, Freedom of Access Act (FOAA) requests, municipal ordinances, charters and other agreements.
+With regard to municipal matters, Ben and James advise towns, cities and individuals in matters relating to tax, land use/enforcement, zoning, real estate, town meeting and election procedures, Freedom of Access Act (FOAA) requests, municipal ordinances, charters and other agreements.
 Their practice spans the state and their clients have ranged from Fort Kent to Berwick.